 Keith Richards Biography, Career, Net Worth, And Other Interesting Facts

-Keith Richards is an English musician born on December 18, 1943, known for being one of the founding members of The Rolling Stones.
+Keith Richards is an English musician, singer, songwriter, and record producer born on December 18, 1943, known for being one of the founding members of The Rolling Stones.
 He plays guitar, sings, and helps write songs for the band.
 Alongside Mick Jagger, he’s penned some of the most famous songs in music history.

 Richards grew up in Dartford, Kent, where he went to school and later studied art.
 He met Mick Jagger, Bill Wyman, Charlie Watts, Ian Stewart, and Brian Jones, forming the Rolling Stones.
 Apart from playing guitar, Richards sometimes takes the lead vocals in their songs, like Happy, Before They Make Me Run, and Connection.